electricgecko/DRKWRTR/man.md

 Convert text between Markdown and HTML

 (ALT+w)
-Generate and displays a static URL to the text
+Generate and display a static URL to the text

 (ALT+r)
 Clear text and reset document

-Press (ALT+r) now to remove this manual and create an empty document.
+Press (ALT+r) now to remove this manual and create an empty document now.

 Apart from its three basic features, DRKWRTR provides three URLs for reference and problem-solving: